jaykafkachen/CS141-Robocode-TeamMrRobot/README.md

 1. Sensing - implement radar techniques to track other robots, remember that when gun moves radar moves unless specified otherwise
     --Includes tracking when a bullet has been fired by opponent and how many enemies are on the field
 2. Shooting/Attacking - controls gun and melee tactics
-3. Moving/Dodging - movement algorithm based on minimum risk movement //JAY can handle this
+3. Moving/Dodging - movement algorithm based on avoiding last known place//JAY can handle this